William Contreras Player Props: Brewers vs. Angels

 William Contreras At The Plate

-- Contreras leads Milwaukee with an OBP of .383 this season while batting .306 with nine walks and seven runs scored.
+- Contreras has 23 hits this season and a team-best OBP of .388.

-- Among the qualifying hitters in MLB action, his batting average ranks 21st, his on-base percentage ranks 27th, and he is 103rd in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 22nd in batting average, 26th in on-base percentage, and 95th in slugging.

-- Contreras has picked up a hit in 85.0% of his 20 games this season, with multiple hits in 20.0% of them.
+- In 85.7% of his games this season (18 of 21), Contreras has picked up at least one hit, and in four of those games (19.0%) he recorded at least two.

-- He has hit a long ball in one of 20 games, and in 1.2% of his plate appearances.
+- He has homered in one of 21 games, and in 1.2% of his plate appearances.

-- In four games this year, Contreras has picked up an RBI, with more than one RBI once.
+- In five games this season (23.8%), Contreras has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of 20 games so far this season.
+- He has scored in eight games this season (38.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.